natebrunelle/2910/markdown/index.md

     To upload your paper for grading

     a.
 Export your paper as a PDF document (PDF only, please)
     a.
-Visit Collab → File Drop
+Visit Collab → Submit to Assignments
-    a.
-To the right of your name you should see a drop-down button which may be labeled "⏷" or "Actions ⏷"; click that and pick "Upload Files"

     Grading of this paper is looking for thought and attention, not "correctness".